-The Villas of Forest Springs & Saratoga Springs are born
+The Villas of Forest Springs and Saratoga Springs are born

-Villas of Forest Springs multifamily apartments were developed in 2000.
-That same year, RJT hosted Homearama at Forest Springs North.
-Saratoga Springs is developed the following year, in 2001.
+The Villas of Forest Springs multi-family apartment community was developed in 2000.
+That same year, RJ Thieneman hosted Homearama at Forest Springs North.
+Saratoga Springs was developed the following year, in 2001.

-In 2006, Brian Thieneman was named CEO and Bob Thieneman, Vice President.
-The organization has since been under the direction of second-generation leadership that continues to follow the principals and practices of their patriarch, instilled through decades of working side-by-side with their fathers in the business.
+In 2006, Brian Thieneman was named CEO and Bob Thieneman, Executive Vice President.
+The organization has since been under the direction of second-generation leadership that continues to follow the principals and practices instilled through decades of working side-by-side with their father in the family business.

 Growth continues as Rock Springs and Northcrest Plaza are added to the mix

-The neighborhood of Rock Springs was also developed in 2006.
-Shortly following, RJT expanded their reach into Elizabethtown, KY, by purchasing Northcrest Plaza.
+The vibrant neighborhood of Rock Springs was developed in 2006.
+Shortly following, RJ Thieneman expanded its reach into Elizabethtown, KY by purchasing Northcrest Plaza on Dixie Highway.

-In 2008, RJT developed Legends at Saratoga Springs as Louisville’s first ENERGY STAR-only community.
+In 2008, RJ Thieneman developed Legends at Saratoga Springs as Louisville’s first ENERGY STAR-only community.

-In 2010, RJT acquired Franklin Square Plaza.
-CCIM Kentucky Chapter ‘Transaction of the Year’ for 2010.
+In 2010, RJ Thieneman acquired Franklin Square Plaza, which was honored by CCIM’s Kentucky Chapter as ‘Transaction of the Year’ for 2010.

-Homearama was held at the Reserves of Rock Springs in 2012, as well as in Rock Springs the following year, in 2013.
+Homearama was held at The Reserves of Rock Springs in 2012, as well as in Rock Springs in 2013.

-The Woods of Glen Oaks was developed in 2013.
+The Woods of Glen Oaks residential community was developed in Oldham County.

-In 2013, Bob Thieneman, Jr. was elected President of the HBAL.
-Later in 2014, he was honored by the BIA with the Elmus S. Ussery Builder of the year Award.
+In 2013, Bob Thieneman, Jr. was elected President of the Home Builder’s Association of Louisville.
+Later in 2014, he was honored with the Elmus S. Ussery Builder of the Year Award.

 The Reserve at Fox Run

-37 acres of land was purchased to develop the Reserve at Fox Run.
-A total of 64 home sites are planned for this development located in Oldham and Jefferson counties.
+In 2016, 37 acres of land was purchased to develop a new residential community, The Reserve at Fox Run.
+A total of 64 custom home sites are planned for this development located in Oldham and Jefferson counties.

 Apprentice Builder Program

-This two-year program was created to allow the third generation an opportunity to be involved in a building project while working directly with a mentor builder.
+This two-year program was created to allow the third generation of Thienemans an opportunity to be involved in a building project, while working directly with a mentor builder.